asbjornrasen/cptd-cli/CPTD_CLI/v200/README.md

 Commands can be tested and debugged interactively during development using:

-cptd command --add yourcommand.zip — adds the command to the CLI system (only ZIP)
+cptd command --add yourcommand.zip (adds the command to the CLI system - only ZIP)

-cptd command --del yourcommand — removes the command
+cptd command --del yourcommand  (removes the command)

 This enables rapid prototyping, testing, and cleanup without restarting or rebuilding the system.